thedarkwriter/website/content/en/docs/home/contribute/content-organization.md

 toc_hide: true
 ```

+When you navigate to a section, the page shown is the section page (e.g. `_index.md`) if it has content, else the first page inside that section.

 ### Documentation Browser

 The page browser on the documentation home page is built from all sections and pages directly below the `docs section`.